This project is evolved from AddressBook-Level3.

 Proposed Enhancement

-We can relax validation on the phone number field to allow symbols such as ()
+We can relax validation on the phone number field to allow symbols such as (), +, - and ..

 This limits the flexibility of the search functionality, as users cannot retrieve entries that partially match the search term.